etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Report.md

     ```bash
         ./gradlew smartbuild
     ```
-Once the compilation has been completed:

-1. restart your Tomcat server.
+Once the compilation has been completed, restart your Tomcat server.

 ##  Testing the Report